Statement execution

 4. Click Apply.

-1. Right-click the SQL Query History grid and select Column Chooser.
+1. Right-click the Query History grid and select Column Chooser.

 SQL Query History context menu